music-notation-swift/music-notation-core/docs/tuplets.md

 But they all end with etc. Therefore, I don't think we should validate the number.
 It seems that it can really be any arbitrary number.

 ## Definition
-A complete tuplet definition requires knowing how many of what duration fits into the space of how many of a certrain duration.
+A complete tuplet definition requires knowing how many of what duration fits into the space of how many of a certain duration.
 This is how you define the ratio.
 You can see a simple dialog box that shows this very clearly [here](https://usermanuals.finalemusic.com/Finale2014Mac/Content/Finale/TPDLG.htm).

 Usually the two note durations would be the same, but you can do the calculation with any duration.
 For instance, you would normally define a standard eighth note triplet in 4/4 as "3 eighth notes in the space of 2 eighth notes".
 However, you could also define that as "3 eighth notes in the space of 1 quarter note".
 The ratio here would be 3:2.